Noah-Huppert/linux-install/INSTRUCTIONS.md

 Complete the following steps on an existing Void Linux installation:

-1. Access copy of this repository
+1. Access the copy of this repository

    If stored in your boot directory run: